VirtCode/hypr-dynamic-cursors/README.md

         # quadratic          - a quadratic function is used (most realistic to actual air drag)
         # negative_quadratic - negative version of the quadratic one, feels more aggressive
         function = negative_quadratic
     }

+    # enable shake to find
+    # magnifies the cursor if its is being shaken
+    shake = true

+    # for when shake = true
+    shake {

+        # controls how soon a shake is detected
+        # lower values mean sooner
+        threshold = 4.0

+        # controls how fast the cursor gets larger
+        factor = 1.5

+        # show cursor behaviour `tilt`, `rotate`, etc. while shaking
+        effects = false

+        # use nearest-neighbour (pixelated) scaling when shaking
+        # may look weird when effects are enabled
+        nearest = true
+    }
 }
 ```